 A growing consensus in agriculture development is the idea that, in the coming decades, an overall increase in global food production is needed from existing agricultural land, without further degradation of natural resources and ecosystem services.
 Or, in simpler terms, current agriculture needs to be sustainably intensified (Garnett et al., 2013).
 Sustainable intensification (SI) is defined as “producing more output from the same area of land while reducing the negative environmental impacts and at the same time increasing contributions to natural capital and the flow of environmental services” (Pretty et al., 2011).

-As part of the US government’s Feed the Future initiative to address hunger and food security issues in sub-Saharan Africa, the US Agency for International Development (USAID) is supporting multi-stakeholder research projects in SI which form the program, ‘Africa Research in Sustainable Intensification for the Next Generation’ (Africa RISING).
+As part of the US government’s Feed the Future initiative to address hunger and food security issues in Africa south of the Sahara, the US Agency for International Development (USAID) is supporting multi-stakeholder research projects in SI which form the program, ‘Africa Research in Sustainable Intensification for the Next Generation’ (Africa RISING).

 The overall aim of Africa RISING is to sustainably intensify key African farming systems in three regions of Africa: